-Note: This attribute replaces SQL_CONNECTTYPE.
+This attribute replaces the SQL_CONNECTTYPE attribute.
 A 32-bit integer value that specifies whether this application is to operate in a coordinated or uncoordinated distributed environment.
 The possible values are:

 - SQL_CONCURRENT_TRANS: The application can have concurrent multiple connections to any one database or to multiple databases.
 Each connection has its own commit scope.
-No effort is made to enforce coordination of transaction.
-If an application issues a commit using the environment handle on SQLEndTran() and not all of the connections commit successfully, the application is responsible for recovery.
-This is the default. - SQL_COORDINATED_TRANS: The application wishes to have commit and rollbacks coordinated among multiple database connections.
+No effort is made to enforce the coordination of the transaction.
+If an application issues a commit by using the environment handle on SQLEndTran() and not all of the connections commit successfully, the application is responsible for recovery.
+This is the default. - SQL_COORDINATED_TRANS: The application can coordinate commit and rollbacks among multiple database connections.
 This option setting corresponds to the specification of the Type 2 CONNECT in embedded SQL.
-In contrast to the SQL_CONCURRENT_TRANS setting described above, the application is permitted only one open connection per database.
+In contrast to the SQL_CONCURRENT_TRANS setting that was previously described, the application is permitted only one open connection per database.

-Note: This connection type results in the default for SQL_ATTR_AUTOCOMMIT connection option to be SQL_AUTOCOMMIT_OFF.
+Note: This connection type results in the default for the SQL_ATTR_AUTOCOMMIT connection option to be SQL_AUTOCOMMIT_OFF.

-If changing this attribute from the default then it must be set before any connections have been established on the environment handle.
+If you change this attribute from the default, you must set it before any connections are established on the environment handle.

-It is recommended that the application set this attribute as an environment attribute with a call to SQLSetEnvAttr(), if necessary, as soon as the environment handle has been allocated.
-However, since ODBC applications cannot access SQLSetEnvAttr(), they must set this attribute using

-SQLSetConnectAttr() after each connection handle is allocated, but before any connections have been established.
+Application typically set this attribute as an environment attribute with a call to SQLSetEnvAttr() function.
+The SQLSetEnvAttr() function is called as soon as the environment handle is allocated.
+However, because ODBC applications cannot access SQLSetEnvAttr() function, ODBC applications must set this attribute using SQLSetConnectAttr() function after each connection handle is allocated, but before any connections are established.

 All connections on an environment handle must have the same SQL_ATTR_CONNECTTYPE setting.
-An environment cannot have a mixture of concurrent and coordinated connections.
-The type of the first connection will determine the type of all subsequent connections.
-SQLSetEnvAttr() will return an error if an application attempts to change the connection type while there is an active connection.
+An environment cannot have both concurrent and coordinated connections.
+The type of the first connection determines the type of all subsequent connections.
+SQLSetEnvAttr() returns an error if an application attempts to change the connection type while there is an active connection.

-The default connect type can also be set using the "ConnectType CLI/ODBC configuration keyword" on page 155.
+You can also set the default connect type by using the "ConnectType CLI/ODBC configuration keyword" on page 159.